Medeah/Trinity/README.md

 ```
 ./gradlew installDist
 ```
-This will install Trinity in `build/install/Trinity/` Trinity can now be evoked with `./bin/Trinity [options] filename`.
+This will install Trinity in `build/install/tric/` Trinity can now be evoked with `./bin/tric [options] filename`.
-Feel free to move the Trinity folder and add the bin folder to your PATH.
+Feel free to move the tric folder and/or add the bin folder to your PATH.

 To run the unit tests run the check gradle task: `./gradlew check`